nic-starke/neon_samurai/wiki/Technical.md

 ### Accessing the Bootloader

 Press and hold in the four corner encoder switches, while holding them down plug in the USB cable.
 Wait for the MFT to boot - it should quickly reset into the bootloader mode.
-This is the same on the Muffin firmware.
+This is the same on the NEON_SAMURAI firmware.

 > **The encoders will be lit up in a checkerboard pattern when the bootloader is active.**